woohoolabs/yin/README.md

 [JSON API](http://jsonapi.org/) specification reached 1.0 on 29th May 2015 and we believe it is a big day for RESTful API-s as this specification makes APIs more robust and future-proof than they have ever been.
 Woohoo Labs.
-Yin (named after Yin-Yang) was born to bring efficiency and elegance for your JSON API definitions.
+Yin (named after Yin-Yang) was born to bring efficiency and elegance for your JSON API server implementations.

 #### Features